SonnyLonglegs/ManaManaMana/README.md

 ## Future Planned Name Changes
   Ars Nouveau: Source instead of Mana, and Source Capacity instead of Max Mana for an extra tiny bit of flair.

-  Mahou Tsukai: Small change, the staff and scroll of Explosive Mana Condensation will be getting a new name.
+  ~~Mahou Tsukai: Small change, the staff and scroll of Explosive Mana Condensation will be getting a new name.~~ Doesn't work and I don't know why

 ## Mod I've chosen to keep "Mana"
   Iron's Spells and Spellbooks.
 Mostly because I feel like it.